Housing FAQ for new students

-You will be able to use your new meal plan account in a variety of dining locations throughout campus, including the Marketplace (our main dining hall), The Lair (the pub), and the Calaveras Coffee House.
-In addition, you will be able to use your dining dollars at Starbucks (located in the Library), the Health Sciences Café (located in the Health Sciences Learning Center), the E.A.T.
+You will be able to use your new meal plan account in a variety of dining locations throughout campus, including the Marketplace (our main dining hall), The Lair (the pub), and the Sushi Bar.
+In addition, you will be able to use your meal plan or dining dollars at Starbucks (located in the Library), the Health Sciences Café (located in the Health Sciences Learning Center), the E.A.T.
 Truck, and The Grove (located on the ground level of the McCaffrey Center).

 The Marketplace features a variety of stations to choose from, including a taqueria station focusing on meals from many Latin American countries.
 There also is a classics station featuring home-style American comfort foods, a Pacific Rim station offering specialties from throughout the Asian region, and an exhibition station focusing on grill menu options.
-Other menu options include things like a salad bar, deli station, poke bar, home-style soups, freshly baked desserts, and beverages.
+Other menu options include things like a salad bar, deli station, home-style soups, freshly baked desserts, and beverages.
 Vegan, vegetarian, halal and gluten-free options are available daily.
 Please reach out to the Residential Life and Housing Office if you would like to make an appointment with Bon Appetit to review specific dining and shopping needs.

 Where do I park?

-All users of parking facilities agree to abide the university's Parking Permit Terms and Conditions and to obey all parking and traffic regulations.
+All users of parking facilities agree to abide by the university's Parking Permit Terms and Conditions and to obey all parking and traffic regulations.
 Parking is enforced by the Department of Public Safety.
-Both visitor and student parking on campus requires a permit.
+Both visitor and student parking on campus require a permit.

 How do I request a roommate?

-Before you move in, you may request a specific roommate on your housing application through InsidePacific.
+You may request a specific roommate on your housing application through MyPacific.
 Both you and your preferred roommate must do this and indicate each other as preferred roommates.
 Requests are not guaranteed.